 Clinical and Counselling Psychologist

 It is the American Psychological Association (n.d.b) declares that the independent practice of psychological counseling and clinical psychology “requires a doctoral degree and a state license” (para.
 9).
-Students can pursue doctoral degrees having only a bachelor’s degree but it is advised to pursue a master’s level degree prior to applying.
-In these areas, students can select courses such as psychopathology, biopsychology and independent study of psychological research (American Public University System n.d.).
+Students can pursue doctoral degrees having only a bachelor’s degree but it is advised to pursue a master’s level degree before applying.
+In these areas, students can select courses such as psychopathology, biopsychology, and independent study of psychological research (American Public University System n.d.).

 I Need to Know More

 After establishing my professional interest in counseling, clinical, and the field of forensic psychology, I’d be interested in knowing more about the experience of those working in these fields.
-The textbook for the course provides many information on the theoretical aspects of these branches of psychology, however it’s the practical knowledge that I am most interested in.
-So, I’d suggest starting by studying the works of counsellors, clinical and forensic psychologists like Henry Lee, David Wilson, Valerie Jenness, John Dombrink as well as Margaret Rombone.
+The textbook for the course provides much information on the theoretical aspects of these branches of psychology, however, it’s the practical knowledge that I am most interested in.
+So, I’d suggest starting by studying the works of counselors, and clinical and forensic psychologists like Henry Lee, David Wilson, Valerie Jenness, John Dombrink as well as Margaret Rombone.

 […] Career in Clinical, Counseling, Forensic Psychology […]